gopala-kr/ai-learning-roadmap/README.md

->   Lists of all AI related learning material and practical tools to get started with AI apps
+>   Lists of all AI related learning materials and practical tools to get started with AI apps